CASE STUDY

 “Sure, you’ll have the breeze of flipping the credit card and getting a tool, but six to nine months from now, it’s not going to do what you want,” says Robert Haldeman, CEO/CSO at CYBER1GRC.
 “You paid for something you can’t afford to fix, and now it’s problematically compounded.”

 Procurement is the gate between a business unit defining a need and sourcing a product or tool to fulfill that need.
-And it’s critical to get IT involved from the beginning.
+Procurement security is critical but it can only be guaranteed by getting IT involved from the beginning.

 An immature organization may have a history of getting to the contract phase and buying products or services before anyone in IT has reviewed the architectural and design specifications.
 On the other hand, a mature company recognizes the importance of designing security into the procurement process to ensure visibility and accountability throughout the entire lifecycle.